Why the Founder of Mother’s Day Came to Regret Her Invention

 After seeing a Mother’s Day Salad on the menu in the John Wanamaker tearoom in Philadelphia in the early 1900s, Anna realized the day had become nothing but a marketing scheme.
 She then began to file lawsuits, hold protests, and demand face-to-face meetings with the president.
 According to The Washington Post, she also tried to lay legal claim to the holiday as “Anna Jarvis, Founder of Mother’s Day.”

 In the end, she spent decades fighting a no-win battle to claim back the day as her own using every penny of her small inheritance.
 She died at age 84 in 1948, blind and alone in a sanitarium.
-Today, you can forgo the fancy gifts and make your Mother’s Day celebration more special by sharing these Mother’s Day quotes with your mom.
+A sad end for a person whose initial intent was to help those in need and promote peace.